hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 ## How to invoke Kokkos package in a LAMMPS run?
 You already know how to call an accelerator package in LAMMPS.
 It was discussed in the previous chapter.
-The basic syntax of this command is: `*package style args*` Obviously, you need to use *kokkos* as *style* with suitable arguments/keywords.
+The basic syntax of this command is: `*package style args keyword values*`
+Obviously, you need to use *kokkos* as *style* with suitable arguments/keywords.

 The next you need to choose proper *keywords* and *value* pairs.
 These *keyword/values* provides you enhanced flexibility to distribute your job among cpu and gpus in an optimum way.
 For a quick reference, the following table could be useful:

  | Keywords |what it does? |Default value |
  |----------|--------------|--------------|